DEAP/deap/doc/examples/pso_multiswarm.rst

 Moving Peaks
 ------------
-The registered evaluation function in the toolbox refers directly to the instance of the moving peak benchmark object :data:`mpb`.
+The registered evaluation function in the toolbox refers directly to the instance of the :class:`~deap.benchmarks.movingpeaks.MovingPeaks` benchmark object :data:`mpb`.
 The call to :func:`mpb` evaluates the given individuals as any other evaluation function.

 Algorithm
 ---------